Easy Cinnamon Rolls (VIDEO)

-The fluffy cream cheese frosting is even easier with just 4 ingredients and it comes together in 1 mixing bowl: cream cheese, butter, powdered sugar and vanilla extract.
-This icing is my favorite the next day when you reheat a cinnamon roll and it gets all melty and glazes the sides.
-If you prefer a glaze, try our salted maple glaze.
+The fluffy cream cheese frosting is so simple with just 4 ingredients and it comes together in 1 mixing bowl: cream cheese, butter, powdered sugar, and vanilla extract.
+This icing is my favorite the next day when you reheat a cinnamon roll and it gets all melty.

 How to Make Cinnamon Rolls:

-- Combine and knead dough 3 min, cover and rise 30 min in a warm spot
+- Make the Dough – combine and knead dough for 3 min, cover and rise 30 min in a warm spot

-- Roll into a 10×17 rectangle and spread with softened butter
+- Roll the dough into a 10×17 rectangle and spread with softened butter

 - Sprinkle on cinnamon-sugar and roll tightly into a log

-- Cut into 12 pieces, transfer to a buttered dish, cover, and proof 20-30 min in a warm place
+- Shape Rolls – Cut into 12 pieces, transfer to a buttered casserole, cover, and proof 20-30 min in a warm place

-- Make the icing and spread onto warm rolls.
+- Frost rolls– Make the icing and spread it onto warm rolls.